Zucchini Corn Fritters with Cilantro Lime Greek Yogurt

 - 1 large egg

-- 2 tablespoons low fat buttermilk
+- 2 tablespoons buttermilk or substitute with your favorite milk

-- freshly ground black pepper, to taste
+- freshly ground black pepper to taste

 For the Greek yogurt:

-- ½ cup plain Greek yogurt (I used 0%)
+- ½ cup plain Greek yogurt

-- 1 small jalapeño, seeded and finely chopped
+- 1 small jalapeño seeded and finely chopped

 - 1 tablespoon chopped cilantro